Cover Photo: Anibare Bay, Nauru.

 My ‘Visa Grant Notice’ letter, which took Nauru immigration one month to issue.

 Visas can be obtained online, which is very convenient since there are just four diplomatic missions around the world.
-A description of the online visa process is included here.

-For a country which was once named Pleasant Island, times have changed with the ‘welcome mat’ having been removed.
 The only unfortunate aspect of planning a visit to Nauru is completing the Visa Application process, with seems to be unnecessarily long.

 Application Form